laur89/docker-seafile/README.md

 with advanced features on file syncing, privacy protection and teamwork".

-This Dockerfile does not really package Seafile for Docker, but provides an environment for running it including startup scripts, including all dependencies for MySQL.
+This Dockerfile does not really package Seafile for Docker, but provides an environment for running it including startup scripts + all dependencies for using MySQL and memcached.

-Provides with only MySQL-backed installation (not SQLite).
-DB is expected to be created before seafile is set up.
+Note this version provides only with MySQL-backed installation (not SQLite).
+Both db and memcache instances are expected to be created before seafile is set up.
-Note this installation of seafile is intended to be ran behind a reverse proxy over https.
+Also note this installation of seafile is expected to be ran behind a reverse proxy over https.
 An example of nginx config that could be used is included.

 ## Setup